 Complete a minimum of twelve (12) semester units in residence as an officially enrolled student at Palomar College.

 IV.
 Major

-There are three Associate in Arts degree options, General Studies, Specified Palomar Major, and Liberal Arts and Sciences.
-The District and General Education Requirements listed below apply to all three options.
+There are two Associate in Arts degree options, General Studies and Specified Palomar Major.
+The District and General Education Requirements listed below apply to both options.

 Option I - General Studies